 COVID-19 appears to cause mild to severe respiratory symptoms like fever, cough and difficulty breathing.
-From current evidence about 98 persons out of 100 persons with the disease will recover.
+From current evidence, about 80 persons out of 100 persons with the disease will recover.
 In about 10- 15% of cases, it will cause a severe illness.
 It appears that death is not a common outcome and occurs mostly in elderly patients with underlying health issues.

 There is no specific treatment yet for COVID-19.
 However, many of the symptoms can be treated.
-Therefore, treatment is based on the patient’s clinical condition.
-Supportive care for infected persons can be highly effective.
+Treatment is based on the patient’s clinical condition but supportive care for infected persons can be highly effective.

 To reduce the risk of spread of COVID-19, members of the public are advised to adhere to the following measures: